Jy

 The cost of eating out is about the same as in the UK and prices vary depending on the type of restaurant.
 You can eat out in typical Italian Pizzerias cheaply, with a large pizza costing from €5-€8 each and a carafe of wine for about €8-€10 for 1 litre.
 At the other end of the scale, seafood restaurants can be pricey with fresh fish being charged per kilo.
 Most restaurants display their menus outside so you can check the price before sitting down.
 Like the rest of Italy, most restaurants make a cover charge per person.

-• What is the difference between North and South?
+• What is the difference between North and South of Sardinia?

-• How long does it take to drive from North to South, East to West?
+• How long does it take to drive from North to South, East to West of Sardinia?

-It takes about 4 hours to drive North to South, and 2 1/2 hours from West to East depending on where you cross as from Alghero (NW) to Olbia (NE) takes approximately 1 1/4 hours.
-There are no motorways as such but good A roads such as from Sassari to Cagliari and from Sassari to Olbia.
+It takes about 4 hours to drive North to South, and 2 ½ hours from West to East depending on where you cross as from Alghero (NW) to Olbia (NE) takes approximately 1 ¼ hours.
+There are no motorways as such just dual carriage ways with good A roads such as from Sassari to Cagliari and from Sassari to Olbia.

 • What are the roads like and driving in Sardinia?